geoadmin/doc-tech/docs/js-api.md

 The GeoAdmin JS API extends OpenLayers with Swiss specific configurations and layers.

+For more details, see [the GeoAdmin JS API specs](https://geoadmin.github.io/ol3/apidoc/).

 ::: warning

 The GeoAdmin JS API is about to be decommissioned and is not updated anymore.